Almira Hershey: Bequest to UCLA

-A year before her death in 1930, Mira Hershey added to her will a bequest of $300,000 to UCLA to support the construction of Hershey Hall, a residence for women students, the university's first on-campus dormitory.
+A year before her death in 1930, Hershey added to her will a bequest of $300,000 to University of California, Los Angeles (UCLA) to support the construction of Hershey Hall, a residence for women students, the university's first on-campus dormitory.
 The Westwood campus had opened the year before, in 1929, and consisted of only four buildings.
 Why Mira Hershey chose to make such a large gift to the young campus is a matter of speculation.
 However, Hershey’s lawyer knew UC Regent Edward Dickson, and visited his office in the late 1920s during early construction on the Westwood campus.
 It is not known whether Regent Dickson formally proposed the idea of Hershey’s supporting the new campus, but given Hershey’s unusual standing as a woman with a college education, combined with her activities as a property developer and philanthropist, the fit was a natural one.
 It is also the case that Mira Hershey lived in proximity to UCLA's two educational antecedents: (1) the Los Angeles Branch of the California State Normal School founded in 1881 and lasting until 1919; and (2) the Southern Branch of the University of California, which operated from 1919 until 1927, when the school was renamed The University of California at Los Angeles.
-Mira Hershey's first home on Bunker Hill was a block from the Normal School.
+Hershey's first home on Bunker Hill was a block from the Normal School.
 Her second home at the Hotel Hollywood was about 5 miles from the Southern Branch.

-In the early 1920s, Mira Hershey served on the Advisory Board of the Philharmonic Orchestra of Los Angeles, founded by William Andrews Clark, Jr., who deeded his purpose-built library, the William Andrews Clark Memorial Library, to the Southern Branch of the University of California in 1926.
+In the early 1920s, Hershey served on the Advisory Board of the Philharmonic Orchestra of Los Angeles, founded by William Andrews Clark, Jr., who deeded his purpose-built library, the William Andrews Clark Memorial Library, to the Southern Branch of the University of California in 1926.